About the text-to-speech API

-The Text to Speech (TTS) API of the Speech service converts input text into natural-sounding speech (also called speech synthesis).
+The text-to-speech (TTS) API converts input text into natural-sounding speech (also called speech synthesis).

-To generate speech, your application sends HTTP POST requests to the Speech service.
+To generate speech, your application sends HTTP POST requests to the text-to-speech API.
 There, text is synthesized into human-sounding speech and returned as an audio file.
 A variety of voices and languages are supported.

 Scenarios in which speech synthesis is being adopted include: